-- The lender will likely send the CD to GRCC as the closing attorney when it is sent to the Buyer/consumer, but we will not automatically be permitted to send a copy to any real estate agents
+- The lender typically sends the initial and preliminary CD to GRCC as the closing attorney when it is sent to the Buyer/consumer, but we will not automatically be permitted to send a copy to any real estate agents.

-• Agents will need to obtain a copy from the Buyer/borrower directly, or
+- Agents will need to obtain a copy from the Buyer/borrower directly, if desired, or

 - The CD sent to the Buyer will not include the Seller’s side of the transaction, so the Seller will receive its own CD.
 The closing attorney will be responsible for preparing and delivering the Seller’s side of the CD and/or a separate CD for the Seller (i.e., if lender prepared the Buyer’s CD, we will prepare a separate CD for the Seller).

 - Once we balance and help finalize the CD with the lender, GRCC will prepare and provide to buyer, seller, any seller attorney and all realtors a corresponding ALTA Settlement Statement for review.

 PRIVACY CONTROLS: The new regulations prevent any third party from being able to see any private information/mortgage-related documents for the Buyer/borrower, so: